 The second article in our short series delving into the background of items in the Pitt Rivers Museum features the famous Haida totem pole, a favourite of artists, anthropologists, and visitors alike.
-Daniel Poole sets it in the context of other objects created by the Haida people of Canada, the legacy of colonialism, and the Haida’s current relationship with the museum.
+Dan P. sets it in the context of other objects created by the Haida people of Canada, the legacy of colonialism, and the Haida’s current relationship with the museum.

 For new visitors entering the Pitt Rivers Museum, the sheer concentration and diversity of the displays can dazzle the mind and make it difficult for any particular object to stand out.
 Because of this, many visitors take a while to notice the Haida totem pole, despite the fact that this eleven-metre-high totem is the tallest permanent exhibit of any museum or gallery in Oxford.